DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-checkpoints.md

   appendix of your report (at the end).
 * In a comment on the Canvas submission, include the tasks for which each group member was responsible.
-* Once submitted, you will be assigned another group's submission to be peer reviewed.

 This assignment is due at the end of week 5 and is graded by your domain mentor.